dustinlyons/nixos-config/README.md

 Some folks don't like this.
 If this is you, turn back now!

 > [!NOTE]
-> Don't worry; you can always [uninstall](https://github.com/DeterminateSystems/nix-installer#uninstalling) it later.
+> Don't worry; you can always [uninstall](https://github.com/DeterminateSystems/nix-installer#uninstalling) Nix later.

 ## Videos
 ### MacOS